0x776F6C66/Red-Tools/Network Sniffer/readme.md

 ![Packet Structure](https://upload.wikimedia.org/wikipedia/commons/thumb/6/60/IPv4_Packet-en.svg/1280px-IPv4_Packet-en.svg.png)

 ## Frames
 [Frames](https://en.wikipedia.org/wiki/Frame_(networking)) are used to help us identify the device we want to communicate with on the current circuit.
 Frames contain the link address which is important in this project.
-It helps to identify using the physical address of the device's
+It helps to identify using the physical address of the device known as its
 [MAC addresss](https://en.wikipedia.org/wiki/MAC_address)(Media Access Control).

 ![Frame Structure.](https://upload.wikimedia.org/wikipedia/commons/1/13/Ethernet_Type_II_Frame_format.svg)